Geniools/ceh-elastic-stack/README.md

 ## System requirements
 * 6-8GB RAM
 * 40GB free Space
-* It was tested on Ubuntu 20.04
+**Note!** This project was tested on the above mentioend characteristics, on Ubuntu 20.04.

 ## How to build the environment
 1. Update the package to the latest version